Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

 package.json is also a manifest listing all of the dependencies a package may require.

 One package may depend on another which in turn has its own dependencies.

-It's a little like those Russian dolls.
+(It's a little like those Russian dolls.)

 <!-- > -->

 ### Make your package

 Using Terminal, navigate to the directory containing your String lib.
-Create a new package.json file and initialize this directory as an npm package by running:
+Run the command:

 `npm init`

+This should create a new `package.json` in the current directory.

 <!-- > -->